Areca comes with a graphical user interface and a command-line interface.

 You can also mention a comment which will be included in your zip files, set the charset which will be used to store your file names within the archive or set a "split size", which will produce split archives.

 EncryptionArchive encryption means that the archive written on your backup location will be encrypted : instead of creating standard zip files or directories, Areca will create AES128 or AES256 encrypted files, so that the only way to read these archives will be to use Areca with the correct decryption key.

 As this encryption key is stored in the backup target, you will never be prompted for it again : Areca will transparently use it to encrypt / decrypt these archives

-This feature is useful when your backups are stored on a shared disk, or at a location to which other peoples may access (a remote server or a shared hosting server, for instance), or that can be easily lost or stolen (USB keys, for instance).
+This feature is useful when your backups are stored on a shared disk, or at a location to which other peoples may access (a remote server, for instance), or that can be easily lost or stolen (USB keys, for instance).
 In these cases, encrypted archives will guarantee that other persons won't be able to read your archives if they get access to the storage location.